10 Drool-Worthy Knitted Bib Patterns for Every Little Dribbler

 Image source: Marte Fagervik at Ravelry

-This bluebell bib is knitting sideways using short rows.
+This bluebell bib is knitted sideways using short rows.
 The designer uses the wrapped stitch as an increase.
 I am not familiar with this knit-the-wrapped-stitch technique.
-Read the pattern carefully or try it out first.
+Read the pattern carefully for the technique.
+Do test it as a swatch first.
 This pattern is not professionally written but I like the idea of a flower-shaped bib so, I am keeping this.

 Blank Canvas Bib by Homespooled